BusinessIntegrations/Devworx.CodePrettify/README.md

-The BI/public branch contains code modified by Business Integrations.
+The **BI/public** branch in this fork of this code is managed by [Business Integrations Ltd](https://github.com/BusinessIntegrations).

-See the wiki for this repo for further info. (https://github.com/BusinessIntegrations/Devworx.CodePrettify/wiki)
+A changelog is appended at the end of this file.
+Further information on our coding standards and approach are detailed [here](https://businessintegrations.github.io/).

+***

 Orchard Code Prettify Module
 ============================